-- 1. a legislative and regulatory framework to value the roles, contributions and cultures of Ngunnawal Traditional Custodians and other First Nations peoples in the ACT region - 2. to ensure all First Nations peoples have the opportunity for meaningful participation in all government decision-making processes - 3. provision of more accessible and culturally responsible avenues to increase the participation of First Nations peoples in local politics and government processes - 4. an ongoing commitment to fund the ACT Aboriginal and Torres Strait Islander Agreement 2019-2028, including appropriate funding to be provided to the ACT Aboriginal and Torres Strait Islander Elected Body (ATSIEB) - 5. greater recognition of and respect for the skills and knowledge of First Nations peoples - 6. to ensure that Representative Aboriginal Organisations, ATSIEB and the United Ngunnawal Elders Council (UNEC) continue to be consulted on relevant issues and are adequately remunerated for their time
+- 1. a legislative and regulatory framework to value the roles, contributions and cultures of Ngunnawal Traditional Custodians and other First Nations peoples in the ACT region - 2. to ensure all First Nations peoples have the opportunity for meaningful participation in all government decision-making processes - 3. provision of more accessible and culturally responsible avenues to increase the participation of First Nations peoples in local politics and government processes - an ongoing commitment to fund the ACT Aboriginal and Torres Strait Islander Agreement 2019-2028, including appropriate funding to be provided to the ACT Aboriginal and Torres Strait Islander Elected Body (ATSIEB)

-- 7. equity of outcomes for First Nations peoples in comparison with all other people in Australia on all major indicators of health, education, training, justice, housing, employment and living standards - 8. evidence-based approaches to addressing the impacts of intergenerational social disadvantage and trauma, including more culturally responsible initiatives to address the over-representation of First Nations peoples in the ACT justice system, the child protection system and homelessness services - 9. increased access of First Nations peoples to government and community social services, including education, health and justice services, through a mix of initiatives that are more culturally responsible, better targeted and based on community needs - 10. increased understanding and respect for First Nations cultures across all services, to increase access by First Nations peoples - 11. to support greater participation of local First Nations communities in the development of policies, allocation of funding, and implementation of programs for First Nations communities - 12. to support more First Nations-owned and/or First Nations-led micro and small business and self-employment initiatives in the ACT - 13. increased, paid consultation with Traditional Custodians of the ACT and surrounding regions on the care and management of nature parks and other public land in the ACT - 14. increased awareness throughout the ACT community of the significant contribution of First Nations communities to the cultural, social and economic life of Canberra - 15.
-First Nations' songlines to be protected before development proposals are considered.
+- 5. greater recognition of and respect for the skills and knowledge of First Nations peoples - 6. to ensure that Representative Aboriginal Organisations, ATSIEB and the United Ngunnawal Elders Council (UNEC) continue to be consulted on relevant issues and are adequately remunerated for their time - 7. equity of outcomes for First Nations peoples in comparison with all other people in Australia on all major indicators of health, education, training, justice, housing, employment and living standards - 8. evidence-based approaches to addressing the impacts of intergenerational social disadvantage and trauma, including more culturally responsible initiatives to address the over-representation of First Nations peoples in the ACT justice system, the child protection system and homelessness services - 9. increased access of First Nations peoples to government and community social services, including education, health and justice services, through a mix of initiatives that are more culturally responsible, better targeted and based on community needs - 10. increased understanding and respect for First Nations cultures across all services, to increase access by First Nations peoples - 11. support for greater participation of local First Nations communities in the development, review and implementation of policies, allocation of funding, and implementation of programs for First Nations communities - 12. support for more First Nations-owned and/or First Nations-led community-controlled organisations, micro and small business and self-employment initiatives in the ACT - 13. strong mechanisms for consultation with, and participation of, Traditional Custodians of the ACT and surrounding regions on the care and management of nature parks and other public land in the ACT - 14. increased awareness throughout the ACT community of the significant contribution of First Nations communities to the cultural, social and economic life of Canberra - 15. introduction of a requirement for First Nations' traditional ownership and knowledge to be recognised, considered and protected as part of the planning and development process.